walshbr/introduction-to-text-analysis/data_cleaning/bookworm.md

 ![adding crone citation](/assets/zotero_editing_pane.png)

 Zotero now knows about our citation and we could use it for any number of things.
 But before we move on, let's cover two other ways to add citation information.
-Every book is given an an identifying number, an **International Standard Book Number (ISBN)**
+Every book is given an an identifying number, an **International Standard Book Number (ISBN)**.
+This number is unique to every book.
+Zotero can map these numbers to their associated metadata.
+Clicking on the magic wand at the top of the Zotero Standalone pane will give you a place to enter an ISBN:

+0520221680

 Grab information from a webpage
 It can take an ISBN and fill in all the rest of a book's metadata for you.